CentreForDigitalHumanities/edpop-explorer/README.md

 EDPOP is ought to support.
 Interfaces to concrete APIs, such as Gallica and HPB, are defined using classes that inherit from these two classes.

-Class hierarcy (interfaces to concrete APIs in bold):
+Class hierarcy (interfaces to concrete APIs are in bold -- these are located in the `readers` subpackage):

 - APIReader / APIRecord
   - SRUReader